-It doesn’t take science to just know that having fun
+It doesn’t take science to know that having fun can make you

 feel good and help you relax.

 According to one study carried out by Kuiper and Martin in 1998, 'Laughter and Stress in Daily Life', ‘individuals who laughed less had more negative emotions when compared to those who laughed more.
 In contrast, those who laughed more showed fewer negative feelings even when stressful situations increased’.

 Maybe my nanna was onto something when she said “laughter is the best medicine”.

 3. I Focused on the Journey

 I was very connected to the shop and focused on what I saw as a journey.
 The future of the shop lay in the what happened each and every day.
 The success of each day was linked to my ability to be present in the moment.
 Being present allowed me to connect with customers, and it allowed the kid inside me to connect with all the kids that came into the shop.

 When I was present in the moment I was happy.

 The article, 'Wandering mind is not a happy mind' written by Steve Bradt for the Harvard Gazette talks about research carried out by psychologists Matthew A. Killingsworth and Daniel T. Gilbert of Harvard University.
 This research found people spend almost 50% of their time thinking about the past and future, instead of focusing on the present, which leads to increased unhappiness.

 Remember, each day you wake up to a new beginning.
 This is a beautiful thing.
 Each day you wake up with to choices.
 This is a powerful thing.
 It’s all about perspective, and that choice belongs to you.
 What perspective will you choose today?